PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 Tom was sure she had answered this already.
 “I want to sell it.”

 “Oh.” said Jack.
-“What for?” quickly clarifying, “How much you asking for it?”
+“What for?”, quickly clarifying, “How much you asking for it?”

 Kim interrupted, demanding: “A cow.”

 Jack challenged a question back: “A cow?”
-He was incredulous.
-He looked around the sky barely containing chortles.
+He was incredulous; looking around the sky, barely containing chortles.

 “Come on.” said Kim to Tom, grabbing her as he took firm steps towards the greater village hubbub.

-“No!”
-Jack burst, “Wait!”; his interest in the pip confirmed.
+“No!” burst Jack, “Wait!”; his interest in the pip confirmed.

 Kim stopped but kept his grip on Tom, her jumper stretching as she turned to Jack: “I’ve got three.”